openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

 # Chapter 3: Banes & Boons
 Banes and boons are a huge part of what makes *Open Legend* so open.
 They represent the endless possibilities of effects that your character can have on other characters beyond simply dealing damage.
 Banes are negative conditions that you inflict upon your foes, such as by stunning them, demoralizing them, or setting them on fire.
 Boons are the opposite: helpful effects that assist your allies by allowing them to fly, shrug off damage, or move with extraordinary speed.

 Banes and boons are not tied to specific spells, attacks, or items.
 Any character can invoke any bane or boon as long as the character possesses a prerequisite attribute.
 Attribute prerequisites are meant to limit the power of banes and boons so that they scale as your character gains power.
-That is why, for example, your first level necromancer can invoke the *blindsight* boon with their Entropy attribute of 5, but won't be able to invoke the *insubstantial* boon for themself or their allies until they gain enough experience to increase their Entropy to 7.
+That is why, for example, your first level necromancer can invoke the *Blindsight* boon with their Entropy attribute of 5, but won't be able to invoke the *Insubstantial* boon for themself or their allies until they gain enough experience to increase their Entropy to 7.

 ## Telling Your Story with Banes and Boons

 Because *Open Legend* focuses on separating the mechanics from the story, when you invoke a bane or boon, you get to decide what it looks like in the narrative.
-For example, did you *knockdown* a foe with an agile sweep kick, a herculean shove, or a telekinetic thrust?
-When you grant your allies *resistance*, do they become coated in armor of ice or are they protected by a swarm of droids that surround them and deflect attacks?
+For example, did you *Knockdown* a foe with an agile sweep kick, a herculean shove, or a telekinetic thrust?
+When you grant your allies *Resistance*, do they become coated in armor of ice or are they protected by a swarm of droids that surround them and deflect attacks?

 ### With Great Power Comes Great Responsibility

 When you browse these lists, you will find that your attributes grant access to far more banes and boons than you could typically make use of.
 Sometimes, attributes can mean different things for different types of characters.
-For example, imagine using the Alteration attribute to invoke the *shapeshift* boon - a Druid would do so to turn into a massive bear, while a genetically enhanced military operative might assume the identity of a high profile enemy commander.
-These examples of using *shapeshift* make sense and follow our normal expectations from similar stories, but Alteration also grants access to the *invisible* boon.
+For example, imagine using the *Alteration* attribute to invoke the *Shapeshift* boon - a Druid would do so to turn into a massive bear, while a genetically enhanced military operative might assume the identity of a high profile enemy commander.
+These examples of using *Shapeshift* make sense and follow our normal expectations from similar stories, but *Alteration* also grants access to the *Invisible* boon.
 This can be confusing, because having access to a bane or boon might make you feel that you should use it, but that's not necessarily the case.
 The best time to use a bane or boon is when it adds to the story and makes the game more fun for everyone.

 In *Open Legend*, we use the rules to make sure the game is fair and that everyone gets equal opportunity to drive the story forward - we don't use the rules to ensure the game is logical.
 Whether or not a story makes sense or is enjoyable is a matter of personal preference. *Open Legend* expects that these details will be worked out

 ___
 between the players and the GM during a game.
 Certain attributes give you access to an incredible toolbox of banes and boons, but it is the responsibility of everyone playing the game to respect each other's wish to tell a story that the group can get excited about.
-So, while your Druid with Alteration might not have a good excuse to become *invisible*, the rules make it possible just in case, and in the process it also becomes possible to play an alien psychic warrior that uses Alteration to bend waves of light and become *invisible*.
+So, while your Druid with *Alteration* might not have a good excuse to become *Invisible*, the rules make it possible just in case, and in the process it also becomes possible to play an alien psychic warrior that uses *Alteration* to bend waves of light and become *Invisible*.

 ## Invoking Banes and Boons

 To invoke a bane, the primary method is to succeed at an appropriate attribute roll using one of your target's defense scores as the Challenge Rating, as indicated in the bane description.
 An alternate method of invoking a bane is to make a successful damaging attack that exceeds the target's defense by 10 or more.
 When this happens, you may apply one bane of a Power Level less than or equal to the attribute you used for the attack.
 In order to apply a bane, your attack roll must equal or exceed the appropriate defense for that bane.
 If your attack targeted multiple foes, you may apply the bane to each qualifying target.
 While targets may be effected by multiple banes, banes do not *stack*; A bane cannot be inflicted on a target already suffering from it, unless the bane's effect says so (the *fatigued* bane, for example).

 To invoke a boon, you must succeed at an appropriate attribute roll with a Challenge Rating determined by the boon's Power Level.
 The CR equals 10 + 2 x Power Level.
 If a boon can be invoked at multiple Power Levels, you decide which Power Level to invoke after making your action roll.
-While targets may be effected by different boons, you may not stack the same boon multiple times; if a second invocation of a boon would affect a character, they choose which boon to keep and which one to negate.
+While targets may be effected by different boons, you may not *stack* the same boon multiple times; if a second invocation of a boon would affect a character, they choose which boon to keep and which one to negate.

 Additional details about invoking banes and boons, such as attack range and targeting multiple creatures, can be found in Chapter 7: Combat.